Skip to main content (Press Enter).

 Share

-Dr. Kevin Basik, guest speaker, mentors U.S. Airmen assigned to the 60th Air Mobility Wing and military spouses during a leadership summit at Travis Air Force Base, California, Sept.
-23, 2025.
-Basik spoke about methods to strengthen leadership and enhance mission effectiveness.
+U.S. Airmen assigned to the 60th Air Mobility Wing embrace before a Sexual Assault Awareness and Prevention Month proclamation signing and kick-off run at Travis Air Force Base, California, April 3, 2026.
+The proclamation signing signifies Travis leadership’s dedication to prevent and address sexual violence.
 (U.S. Air Force photo by Senior Airman Robert Nichols)

 Details